- Application of Policy

 7.8.1 Cash Advance - Acquittal (international travel only)

-A staff member, without a credit card may request a cash advance for anticipated expenses by completing the Cash Advance form.
+A staff member, without a credit card may request a cash advance for anticipated expenses by completing the Overseas Travel Advance form.
 However, prior notice of five working days is required to transfer the advance to their bank account.
 The advance must be acquitted and unspent funds returned within 14 days on return from travel, by completing and forwarding the Overseas Acquittal Form and above documentation to the Finance Office (Nth Sydney).

 7.8.2 Partly Funded Travel Expenditure